FOLKLIFE VILLAGE

 Saturday, October 19th

-11am-4pm Atchafalaya Narrative Stage conversations including:
+Atchafalaya Narrative Stage conversations including:

-Lagniappe on the Bayou
+12PM Lagniappe on the Bayou Reunion

 Sunday, October 20th

-11am-4pm Atchafalaya Narrative Stage conversations including:
+Atchafalaya Narrative Stage conversations including:

-Quilting with Cane Cutters Quilters
+2PM Quilting Traditions with the Cane Cutters Quilting Guild

 Tent 2: The Bayou Culture Collaborative